This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 This issue also explores how recent advances in another technology—biometrics—can protect people, in this case schoolchildren.
 NIJ recently sponsored a program evaluating iris-recognition technology in a New Jersey elementary school.
 Researchers evaluated how effectively the technology could identify the teachers, parents, and other adults who were supposed to be there—and keep out those who were not.

 But technology can cut both ways.
-Just as law enforcement uses technology to prevent or investigate crime, perpetrators use technology to commit crime.
+Just as law enforcement uses technology to prevent or investigate crime, persons who commit crimes use technology to commit crime.
 Often, State and local police departments must scramble to keep up.
 To help them, NIJ sponsors the Electronic Crimes Partnership Initiative (ECPI), a group of law enforcement practitioners who train police officers to investigate and solve computer crimes and to search for and collect digital evidence in criminal investigations.
 Their work is featured in “How Law Enforcement Can Level the Playing Field With Criminals.”

 In response to the global rise of suicide terrorism, NIJ convened an international panel of specialists to discuss how to use research to understand the dynamics of this troubling phenomenon, to combat its use, and to mitigate its effects.
 You can read a summary of that conference in this edition.